dotnet/project-system/docs/repo/property-pages/how-to-add-a-new-launch-profile-kind.md

   - The `ItemType` attribute indicates that this `Rule` only pertains to launch profiles, as opposed to other types of items that are typically found in a project (`Compile`, `Reference`, etc.).
   - The `Persistence` attribute indicates that values for the properties should be read and written through the launch profile persistence mechanism, as opposed to trying to read data from the MSBuild file.

+Further notes:
+- Properties are ordered in the UI as they are ordered in the .xaml file.
+- Properties can be placed in categories, just like the properties on property pages.
+However, the Launch Profiles UI currently ignores categories.

 You should now be able to build and see the MyLaunchProfile.xaml copied as-is to the output directory.

 And you're done.
 Projects that import the .targets file will now show this UI when editing the Launch Profiles.